soverenio/docs/docs/administration/configuring-agent.md

 ### Interceptors

-The interceptors are placed on each node of the cluster as a `DaemonSet`.
+The interceptors are placed on each node of the cluster as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 Their ability to collect the traffic is proportional to how much resources they are allowed to use.

 Interceptors collect `HTTP` requests and responses with `Content-type: application/json`, reading from virtual network interfaces of the host and building request/response pairs.
 Thus the memory they use is directly proportional to how large those `JSON`s are.